myphysicslab/myphysicslab/src/docs/Engine2D.md

     [Multiple Simultaneous Collisions][]).

 2. Add *extra acceleration* at each contact to reduce the relative velocity to zero.
-    This is a "non-physical" mechanism, though one could argue that this models something like surface tension or friction.
+    This is a "non-physical" mechanism, though one could argue that this corresponds to surface tension or friction.
 See
     [`ContactSim.setExtraAccel`](myphysicslab.lab.engine2D.ContactSim.html#setExtraAccel).
     This also helps maintain a healthy gap distance at contact points – when the gap becomes close to zero, the simulation can become stuck from having low speed